 Key takeaways

-The discovery phase, also known as the scoping phase or business analysis, is a complex market research before any project development.
-Its goal is to study the demand, and that increases the chances of its success after launch.
+The discovery phase, also known as the scoping phase or business analysis, is a complex market research before any product development.
 During this service, a team collects information about the demand, user needs, and potential revenue opportunities.

 Think of buying a house.
 Before you sign the paperwork, you need to get the inspection done and determine the costs of renovations.
 If you discover any underlying problems or potential risks, you can back out.
 This is similar to the project discovery phase.